-This essay was published by Troika Magazine in Fall of 1998.
+This essay was published in Troika Magazine, Fall 1998.

-Click article image to enlarge (plain text version below).
+Click article image to enlarge (typed version below).

 My Secret Spain

 by Katherine Neville